bgolab/JustPicoBasic/performance/readme.txt

-perf.txt contains basic performance tests & results.
-Considered a baseline for future improvements & fixes.
+- perf.txt contains basic performance tests & results.
+Considered a baseline for future improvements & fixes;
+- internal stuff will be improved to reduce the interpreter cycle time (some perf test were done - perf.txt, empty integer FOR-loop cycle is less than 4 usec now) - since no optimisation was applied so far it is expected to get better perf numbers